redwoodjs/learn.redwoodjs.com/docs/tutorial/cells.md

 export default HomePage
 ```

-The browser should actually show an array with a number or two (assuming you created a blog post with our [scaffolding](./getting-dynamic#creating-a-post-editor) from earlier).
+The browser should actually show an array with a number of post items (assuming you created a blog post with our [scaffolding](./getting-dynamic#creating-a-post-editor) from earlier).
 Neat!

 <img src="https://user-images.githubusercontent.com/300/73210519-5380a780-40ff-11ea-8639-968507a79b1f.png" />